patrickltobing/cyclevae-vc-neuralvoco/egs/cyclevae_melsp_wavernn/README.md

 `stage=post` for post-network training for mel-spectrogram refinement after CycleVAE is trained

-`stage=5` for reconstruction/cyclic-reconstruction generation (for further tuning of trained neural vocoder)
+`stage=5` for reconstruction/cyclic-reconstruction generation (for possible further tuning of trained neural vocoder)

 `stage=6` for conversion features generation and synthesis with Griffin-Lim